Living Well After Head and Neck Cancer Research Group

 Patient reported measures

 Information on the impact of head and neck cancer and its treatment taken from patients’ and carers’ perspectives are crucial for accurate information provision, decision-making, directing consultations, robust research end-points and informing guidelines.
 Our work includes developing patient-reported measures and symptom indices, re-purposing and testing existing measures for different populations and integrating them into clinical care for patient benefit.
-(Links to projects).
 We are optimizing and evaluating mechanisms to enhance completion of measures, including digital platforms.

 Support and rehabilitation

 Head and neck cancer and its treatment can have a huge impact on patients’ and carers’ daily lives, affecting functions such as breathing, communication, swallowing and activity, with multiple symptoms including pain, fatigue and altered appearance.
-Physical, emotional, social, and financial concerns are common, impacting on quality of life, and influencing treatment
+Physical, emotional, social, and financial concerns are common, impacting on quality of life, and influencing treatment.

 -